undassa/vimops/README.md

 ## Known issues

-Say me please if you find some
+Say me please if you find some one